 We must skip “year zero,” and jump to 1 A.D.

-This means that our Messiah began his ministry in 27 A.D., on Yom Kippur, in a Jubilee Year, and his ministry for “Both Houses of Yisra’el” ended the moment he uttered those famous words “It is finished” (John 19:30).
 If we count the days from Yom Kippur in 27 A.D. until Pesach (Passover) 28 A.D. on the Gregorian Calendar, it amounts to 180 days, which is exactly 6 months.
-Therefore, his ministry began on Yom Kippur, and extended for three consecutive Yom Kippurs, and then one extra 6 months until Passover.
+Therefore, his ministry began on Yom Kippur, and extended for three consecutive Yom Kippurs, and then the extra 6 months until Passover.

 For those of “Abraham’s Seed” that are likened unto “The sands on the seashore” (earthly, physical descendants), he was circumcised as an infant on Yom Kippur. (see Genesis 15:5 & Genesis 22:17).
-For those of “Abraham’s Seed” that are likened unto “The stars of the heavens” (born from above, born-again, spiritually), he was circumcised in the sense of beginning his ministry as a High Priest on Yom Kippur (at the age of 30), for those who belong to a “Royal Priesthood” (1st Peter 2:9; Revelation 1:6; 5:10).

-Daniy’El (Daniel) 9:26 And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined.
+DaniyEl (Daniel) 9:26 And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined.

-*Explanation: From the time that the Kingdom of Judah returned in the days of Ezra, back to the land, was 434 years.
+*Explanation: From the time that the Kingdom of Judah returned in the days of Ezra, (back to the land), was 434 years.
 Since that time, Messiah completed his ministry, leaving only one half of a week left, because he was “cut off.”
 The Hebrew word for “cut off” is “karath,” meaning “To make a covenant, by cutting flesh, passing between two animal pieces.”

 This is the reason why the last “week” was “cut in half!”
 Now, we can finally determine who the “He” is in Daniel 9:27.

-Daniy’El (Daniel) 9:27 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.
+DaniyEl (Daniel) 9:27 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.

 *Explanation: The word “confirm” is the Hebrew word “gabar,” which means “to strengthen.”
 This means that our Messiah came to strengthen, the original Abrahamic Covenant, in which animal pieces were “cut in half” (karath)!